OuthBack/nextjs-magnifier/README.md

 I believe is because the React from NextJs and the React from this project comflicted.
 To avoid this error I just made available the component without transpile.

+## What the project does?

+This project is a component to zoom the image,similar with Amazon product zoom.

 ## How to Install

 Copy the "components" folder and paste on your Next.js directory